keshiba/kernel-dev/README.md

 #### Nothing to see here! :warning:

-#### Just a programmer trying to satisfy his carnal :fire: urge to go bare metal and develop a operating system :star:
+#### Just a programmer trying to satisfy his carnal :fire: urge to go bare metal and develop an operating system :star:

 #### To achieve enlightenment :church: and follow the path of many great programmers before him :stars: